carpentries/maintainer-onboarding/_episodes/02-communicate-contributors.md

 interactions with contributors and let them know that their involvement is valued.
 GitHub's [OpenSource Guide for Maintainers](https://opensource.guide/best-practices/#learning-to-say-no) has an excellent discussion on learning to say no.

-> ## Lesson Maintenance Demo, pt 1 (5 min)
-> We will demonstrate briefly how one might respond to a (sample) issue on a lesson.
-> At what points during the demo did we use proper Github etiquette?
-What could have been improved?
-{: .challenge}

-> ## Lesson Maintenance Demo, pt 2 (5 min)
-> We will demonstrate again how one might respond to a (sample) issue on a lesson.
-> At what points during the demo did we use proper Github etiquette?
-What could have been improved?
-{: .challenge}

 ## Types of Changes